 The Success Story Page

 29 November 2011.
 The Burzynski Clinic, operated by Stanislaw Rajmund Burzynski, has been offering clinical trials for an alternative cancer treatment using antineoplastons.
 'Antineoplaston' is the name Burzynski gave to "a group of peptides, derivatives, and mixtures" that he uses in the trials.
+[Antineoplastons should not be confused with antineoplastics or anticancer drugs that prevent or inhibit the maturation and proliferation of neoplasms.]
 The compounds are not licensed as drugs and Burzynski is not licensed to treat cancer with his mixture.
 He has been doing clinical trials with his concoction since 1977.
 According to the Burzynski website: